-With many years of experience litigating major truck & 18 wheeler accident cases, Chris Cagle and his team has the experience to maximize your compensation after an injury and always treats clients like family.
+With many years of experience litigating major truck & 18 wheeler accident cases, our Austin Truck Accident Lawyer team has the experience to maximize your compensation after an injury and always treats clients like family.

-Chris Cagle is a truck accident lawyer Austin can count on.
-With many years of experience litigating major truck & 18 wheeler accident cases, Chris and his team has the experience to maximize your compensation after an injury and always treats clients like family.
-You deserve to be represented by a lawyer who knows cases like yours and fights for maximum compensation — not only for what you’ve been through, but any challenges that may face you in the future.
+Call a truck accident lawyer Austin can count on.
+With many years of experience litigating major truck & 18 wheeler accident cases, our Truck Accident Lawyer team has the experience to maximize your compensation after a truck accident injury, and always treats clients like family.
+You deserve to be represented by a truck accident lawyer who knows cases like yours and fights for maximum compensation — not only for what you’ve been through, but any challenges that may face you in the future.
 Many truck accidents continue to happen in the Interstate 35 corridor between Austin and Dallas.
-These Texas accidents involve 18-wheeler collisions, tractor-trailer collisions, and other commercial truck collisions.
+These Texas truck accidents involve 18-wheeler collisions, tractor-trailer collisions, and other commercial truck collisions.
 Truck accidents result in catastrophic injuries and fatalities all too often.

-The Cagle Law Firm, P.C., has earned its reputation through the tireless work of its Truck Accident Lawyer Team, as experienced and skilled lawyers helping victims of Texas truck accidents.
+CPM Injury Law, P.C., has earned its reputation through the tireless work of its Truck Accident Lawyer Team, as experienced and skilled lawyers helping victims of Texas truck accidents.
 Our Austin truck accident lawyers understand how traumatic truck accidents can be for our clients.
 That is why we provide compassionate and personalized attention to you and your family to help you through the aftermath.

 The truck accident lawyer Austin can trust to know the law, and fight from years of experienced handling Austin truck accidents.
 An experienced Texas Truck Accident Lawyer knows that Texas 18-wheelers are regulated by strict Federal Rules regarding how much time an 18-wheeler driver can spend on the road without taking a break, what drivers can consume, what drivers are allowed to haul, and how their truck is maintained and serviced.
 These rules are monitored and enforced by log books, inspection reports, and “black boxes” in the truck itself.
 The data (such as sudden braking, sudden changes in velocity, and the speed of the truck at a particular moment in time) is recorded in the reports.
 An experienced Austin Truck Accident Lawyer knows how to get this information immediately after a truck accident.

 Texas 18-wheeler accidents can result in catastrophic injuries for those involved.
 That is because the average passenger vehicle we all drive weighs about 3,000 pounds, whereas a loaded 18-wheeler can weigh as much as 80,000 pounds.
-When a collision with one of these huge trucks happens, people can be seriously hurt or even killed.
+When a commercial truck accident with one of these huge trucks happens, people can be seriously hurt or even killed.

-You can bet that the 18-wheeler company has lawyers and insurance personnel on standby to provide immediate damage control after an accident with a passenger vehicle.
-In other words, 18-wheeler companies have someone in their corner, ready to fight and protect them in the event of an accident.
-Just like them, you need someone in your corner who understands how to immediately preserve evidence and has the resources to have accident reconstruction and trucking safety experts start working on the case immediately.
+You can bet that the 18-wheeler company has lawyers and insurance personnel on standby to provide immediate damage control after an Austin truck accident with a passenger vehicle.
+In other words, 18-wheeler companies have someone in their corner, ready to fight and protect them in the event of a truck accident.
+Just like them, you need an experienced truck accident lawyer in your corner who understands how to immediately preserve evidence and has the resources to have accident reconstruction and trucking safety experts start working on the case immediately.

-Did Negligence Play a Role in Your 18-Wheeler or Semi-Truck Accident?
+Did Negligence Play a Role in Your 18-Wheeler or Commercial Truck Accident?

 Due to the sheer size and weight of 18-wheelers and semi-trucks, truck drivers and companies are required to follow specific safety regulations and rules set by government agencies to safely operate their trucks on the road and protect those that share the roadways with them.